-Dohnanyi told him that now, under the dark cover of war, Hitler 351 d unleashed horrors that here. had unleashed horrors that beggared description, that made the usual horrors of war quaint things of the past.
+Dohnanyi told him that now, under the dark cover of war, Hitler had unleashed horrors that beggared description, that made the usual horrors of war quaint things of the past.
 Reports from Poland indicated that the SS were committing unspeakable atrocities, things unheard of in civilized times.
 On September 10, a group of SS men had brutally overseen the forced labor of fifty Polish Jews, who spent the day repairing a bridge.
 When the work was completed, the SS herded the workers into a synagogue and murdered them.
 That was only one example.
 On a widespread systematic level, the Wehrmacht's advances in Poland were accompanied by the intentional mass murder of civilians.